pingcap/docs-cn/FAQ.md

 #### How is TiDB strongly consistent?

+TiDB implements Snapshot Isolation consistency, which it advertises as `REPEATABLE-READ` for compatibility with MySQL.
+Data is redundantly copied between TiKV nodes using the [Raft consensus algorithm](https://raft.github.io/) to ensure recoverability should a node failure occur.

-TiDB uses the [Raft consensus algorithm](https://raft.github.io/) to ensure consistency among multiple replicas.
-At the bottom layer, TiDB uses a model of replication log + State Machine to replicate data.
+At the bottom layer, TiKV uses a model of replication log + State Machine to replicate data.
 For the write requests, the data is written to a Leader and the Leader then replicates the command to its Followers in the form of log.
 When the majority of nodes in the cluster receive this log, this log is committed and can be applied into the State Machine.
-TiDB has the latest data even if a minority of the replicas are lost.

 #### Does TiDB support distributed transactions?

 Yes.
+TiDB distributes transactions across your cluster, whether it is a few nodes in a single location or many [nodes across multiple datacenters](/op-guide/cross-dc-deployment.md).

-The transaction model in TiDB is inspired by Google’s Percolator, a paper published in 2006.
-It’s mainly a two-phase commit protocol with some practical optimizations.
-This model relies on a timestamp allocator to assign monotone increasing timestamp for each transaction, so the conflicts can be detected.
-PD works as the timestamp allocator in a TiDB cluster.
+Inspired by Google's Percolator, the transaction model in TiDB is mainly a two-phase commit protocol with some practical optimizations.
+This model relies on a timestamp allocator to assign the monotone increasing timestamp for each transaction, so conflicts can be detected.
+[PD](/architecture.md#placement-driver-server) works as the timestamp allocator in a TiDB cluster.

 #### What programming language can I use to work with TiDB?